celestiaorg/docs/nodes/consensus-node.md

 ##### Validator node

 The reccomendations here are assuming that the validator node is isolated from other responsiblities other than voting and proposing.
-It is optimized to store as little data as possible.
-This means that we're retaining the block data for the past ~3 weeks, not indexing transaction, storing the results of the execution of txs, and it's only storing the past two state snapshots.
+This means that it is not indexing transaction, storing the results of the execution of txs, and it's only storing the past two state snapshots.
 Note that if the validators are connected to a bridge node then the [Bridge Node](#bridge-node) configuration should be used.

 ```toml
 # by setting custom and a keep recent value of 2, the node will only